spinicist/riesling/docs/data.rst

     float direction[3][3];
   };

-``type`` defines the kind of acquisition.
-Currently two values are supported - 1 means the acquisition is fully 3D, while 2 means the acquisition is a 3D stack-of-stars or stack-of-spirals type acquisition, with cartesian phase-encoding blips for the third axis. ``channels`` defines the number of k-space channels / coil-elements. ``matrix`` defines the nominal matrix size for the scan - i.e. it determines the matrix size of the final reconstructed image.
+* ``type`` defines the kind of acquisition.
+Currently two values are supported - 1 means the acquisition is fully 3D, while 2 means the acquisition is a 3D stack-of-stars or stack-of-spirals type acquisition, with cartesian phase-encoding blips for the third axis.
+* ``channels`` defines the number of k-space channels / coil-elements.
+* ``matrix`` defines the nominal matrix size for the scan - i.e. it determines the matrix size of the final reconstructed image (unless the `--fov` option is used).

-``read_points`` sets the number of data-points in the readout direction, i.e. how many readout points per spoke, while ``spokes_hi`` sets the number of spokes in the main, high-resolution k-space acquisition.
+* ``read_points`` sets the number of data-points in the readout direction, i.e. how many readout points per spoke.
+* ``read_gap`` sets the number of data-points in the dead-time gap for a ZTE acquisition.
+These points will not be used in the reconstruction.
+* ``spokes_hi`` sets the number of spokes in the main, high-resolution k-space acquisition.
+For non-ZTE acquisitions, this should be the total number of spokes / read-outs.

-``spokes_lo`` sets the number of spokes for any extra low-resolution k-space data (i.e. for WASPI acquisitions).
-Importantly, ``lo_scale`` determines the scaling of this low-resolution k-space relative to the high-resolution k-space.
+* ``spokes_lo`` sets the number of spokes for an extra low-resolution k-space data (i.e. for WASPI acquisitions).
+Probably only useful for ZTE.
+* ``lo_scale`` determines the scaling of the low-resolution k-space relative to the high-resolution k-space.
 It should be set to the ratio of the high-res k-space to the low-res k-space, i.e. for a WASPI acquisition that only reaches 1/4 of the radius in k-space of the main acquisition, ``lo_scale`` should be set to 4.
-The trajectory points for the lo-res k-space should NOT include this scaling factor, i.e. the maximum value of lo-res trajectory points should be 1 (see below).
+The trajectory points for the lo-res k-space should NOT include this scaling factor, i.e. the maximum value of lo-res trajectory points should be 1 (this scaling will then be applied to the data to give the correct k-space locations).

-``volumes`` indicates how many volumes or time-points were acquired in the acquisition, while ``echoes`` specifies how many separate echoes were acquired per time-point.
+* ``volumes`` indicates how many volumes or time-points were acquired in the acquisition.
+* ``echoes`` specifies how many separate echoes were acquired per time-point.

 The final four fields specify the TR and image orientation as required to build a valid NIfTI ouput file.

+* ``tr`` The repetition time.
+Should be specified in milliseconds as per NIfTI convention.
+* ``voxel_size`` The nominal voxel-size.
+Should be specified in millimeters as per NIfTI/ITK convention.
+* ``origin`` The physical-space location of the center of the voxel at index 0,0,0, as per ITK convention.
+* ``direction`` The physical-space axes directions, as per ITK convention.

 Trajectory
 ----------